nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/FUNCTIONS_LAMBDA.md

 ## For The Brave Of Heart

-If you'd like to practice passing anonymous functions around and using lambda expressions, see if you can tackle this challenge.
+If you'd like to practice passing functions around and using lambda expressions, see if you can tackle this challenge.

 1. Define a function named `broadCast`.
 It should define a single parameter, whose value will be a function.
 1. Define a function named `announceRain` that should log this message to the console: "Grab an umbrella.
 It's going to rain today."